nilostolte/Java-Hacks/SVGspecular/README.md

 In vector graphics we observe that the effect of the specular highlight is strikingly similar to the ones produced by radial gradients.
 The particular interest of using Phong's specular highlight to calculate stop colors in radial gradients is the smooth appearance of the gradients intensities that it produces.
 In this context, the expected gradients would be more realistic than the ones usually obtainable by simply making ad-hoc choices of stop colors.
 To be more specific, the intensities are still linearly interpolated between each two calculated stop colors, but with a sufficient number of stop colors the transitions are imperceptible.

+### Results

-In $Fig. 4$ we apply the algorithm $(1)$ to generate the stop colors of the gradients.
-Each gradient corresponds to a different exponent $n$ applied in algorithm $(1)$ as an user input.
-The exponents are the same and the gradients are presented in the same order as the corresponding highlight curves of $cos^n(\alpha)$ in $Fig. 3.$ The gradients were automatically generated by our [SVGspecular.java](SVGspecularCode.md) program, the resulting paths were copied and pasted in [phong-gradients.svg](phong-gradients.svg),  edited on Illustrator, saved back to phong-gradients.svg file, and used as is in $Fig. 4.$
+In $Fig. 4$ we apply algorithm $(1)$ to generate the stop colors of the gradients.
+Each gradient corresponds to a different exponent $n$.
+The gradients are presented in the same order and with the same exponents as the corresponding highlight curves of $cos^n(\alpha)$ in $Fig. 3.$

 <p align="center">
     <img src="phong-gradients.svg">
 </p>

+We generated the gradients of $Fig. 4$, calling each time our [SVGspecular.java](SVGspecularCode.md) program with a different value of $n$ passed as an argument.
+After that we copied and pasted by hand each resulting gradient definition with its path into a [file](phong_gradients-org.svg), formally grouping them with \<g> and \</g>, and changing each id and url from GRAD1 (the default name for a gradient in the program) to GRAD2, GRAD3, GRAD4, GRAD5, GRAD6, and GRAD8, respectively.
+Then we added an appropriate translation to each group to position them according to the layout shown in the figure.
+Finally we edited the file on Illustrator, added the caption, saved back to the [final file](phong-gradients.svg), and used as is in $Fig. 4.$

 ### Applications and future uses